CodeFluent vs Cursor

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Real-time Suggestions — Provides immediate feedback as you code.
+- Real-time Refactoring — Suggests code improvements as you write

-- Integration with CI/CD — Works seamlessly with popular development environments.
+- IDE Integration — Works within popular development environments

 - AI Autocomplete — Context-aware code completion within VSCode